seanbaxter/DirectXShaderCompiler/docs/CodingStandards.rst

 C++ Standard Versions
 ---------------------

-LLVM, Clang, and LLD are currently written using C++11 conforming code, although we restrict ourselves to features which are available in the major toolchains supported as host compilers.
+LLVM37, Clang, and LLD are currently written using C++11 conforming code, although we restrict ourselves to features which are available in the major toolchains supported as host compilers.
 The LLDB project is even more aggressive in the set of host compilers supported and thus uses still more